List of songs recorded by Luis Miguel: Recording history

-At age 11, he signed with EMI Music, and released his debut album Un Sol in 1982; it produced his first hit "1+1=2 Enamorados" ("1+1=2 Lovers").
+At age 11, Miguel signed with EMI Music, and released his debut album Un Sol in 1982; it produced his first hit, "1+1=2 Enamorados" ("1+1=2 Lovers").
 Most of the tracks on the album were written by Javier Santos and Rubén Amado.
 Mexican singer-songwriter Juan Gabriel wrote two songs for Un Sol: "Mentira" and "Lo Que Me Gusta".
 Luis Miguel's second studio album, Directo al Corazón, was released later in the year.

 Miguel released his third and fourth studio albums, Decídete and Palabra de Honor, in 1983 and 1984, respectively.
-The songs pn both albums were mostly written by Honorio Herrero, the director of Spanish record label Hispavox.
+The songs on both albums were mostly written by Honorio Herrero, the director of Spanish record label Hispavox.
 Notable hits from the albums include "Un Rock and Roll Sonó" ("A Rock and Roll Sound"), "La Chica del Bikini Azul" ("The Girl in the Blue Bikini"), "Decídete", and "No Me Puedes Dejar Así".
 For the Brazilian market, Miguel recorded Portuguese-language versions of Decídete (Decide Amor) and Palabra de Honor (Meu Sonho Perdido).
 The tracks were adapted into Portuguese by Brazilian composer Carlos Colla.
 The former album also contains Portuguese-language versions of "1+1=2 Enamorados" and "Mentira" which were previously released as singles only.

 Miguel made a guest appearance on Scottish singer Sheena Easton's album Todo Me Recuerda a Ti (1984) on the duet "Me Gustas Tal Como Eres", which was composed by Juan Carlos Calderón.
 The track won the Grammy Award for Best Mexican/Mexican-American Performance in 1985.
 It was later included on Palabra de Honor.
 Miguel starred in the 1984 film Ya nunca más and recorded tracks for the film's soundtrack.
 In the same year, he released También es Rock, an extended play (EP) of rock and roll covers, mainly those originally performed by Elvis Presley.

 Miguel participated in the 1985 Sanremo Music Festival in Italy and placed second for his song "Noi Ragazzi di Oggi" ("We Children of Today").
 He then recorded Italian-language versions of his songs from Palabra de Honor and a new track, "Il Cielo" ("The Sky"), written by Toto Cutugno and Cristiano Minellono.
 The songs were included on his compilation album Canta en Italiano (1985) with Luigi Albertelli translating the recordings in Italian.
 Miguel appeared as a lead role in the 1985 film Fiebre de amor and sang for the soundtrack from the film.
 Fellow Mexican entertainer Lucero, who co-stars in the film, performs a duet with Miguel on the soundtrack with the song "Todo el Amor del Mundo".